-Summer is obviously the busiest time for travel to Italy, but it mellows out considerably during the “shoulder seasons” of spring and late fall.
+Tourism-wise, summer is also the hottest time for travel to Italy, but it mellows out considerably during the spring and late fall.

 If farm-to-fork local cuisine is your jam, fall is an especially good time to visit an agriturismo – a working farm that accepts guests.